-As of April 15, 2020, approximately 84 persons were eligible to receive awards under the Plan, including the Company's currently serving named executive officer, 72 employees (other than the currently-serving named executive officer), ten non-employee directors, and one consultant.
+As of April 15, 2021, approximately 94 persons were eligible to receive awards under the Plan, including the Company's currently serving named executive officers, 74 employees (other than the currently-serving named executive officers), eleven non-employee directors, and seven consultants.
 The granting of awards under the Plan is discretionary, and the Company cannot now determine the number or type of awards to be granted in the future to any particular person or group.
+Accordingly, in lieu of providing the information regarding benefits that will be received under the Plan, the following table sets forth information about equity-based awards granted under the Plan during the fiscal year ended December 31, 2020 to (i) each of our named executive officers for the year ended December 31, 2020, (ii) all current executive officers as a group, (iii) all current non-employee directors as a group, (iv) all current non-executive officers and employees as a group, (v) each nominee for director, (vi) each associate of any director, executive officer or nominee for director, and (vii) any current 5% holder or future 5% holder of awards issued pursuant to the Plan.